 - Events that trigger a refund or credit and the time interval from receipt to refund or credit vary greatly by company and industry.
 But nearly 60% of all companies issue refunds or credits within 24 hours.

-- The most common disposal methods for return products are: reselling through the primary channel, discounting through a secondary channel, or returning the product to the vendor. (click here for chart)
+- The most common disposal methods for returned products are reselling through the primary channel, discounting through a secondary channel, or returning the product to the vendor.

 - Recycling of products leads the list of environmental concerns with respect to returns processing.